Chin Enlargement and Reduction

 When choosing a surgeon to operate on any part, most experts would agree that experience is the most important factor to help maximize the chances of a good result.
-Many surgeons perform facial surgery and may even be board certified to perform the procedure, but may not have had much training in the procedure.
+Many surgeons perform facial surgery and may even be board-certified to perform the procedure, but may not have had much training in the procedure.
 Ask your surgeon how many facial and neck procedures they performed in residency.
 There are many plastic surgery residency programs where the residents finish their training having performed only a few facial procedures.
 In addition, even if the surgeon received good facial plastics training, it may not be a central portion of their practice.
 For example, a plastic surgeon might perform many surgeries, but those surgeries might be mostly breast augmentation or liposuction, which are drastically different from facial plastic surgery.
-The bottom line is that you want to be sure your surgeon has the utmost training and experience in facial plastic.
-You should choose your facial plastic surgeon with the upmost care.
+The bottom line is that you want to be sure your surgeon has the utmost training and experience in facial plastics.
+You should choose your facial plastic surgeon with the utmost care.

 What to expect

 The consultation is the chance for you and your surgeon to meet and get to know each other.
 This relationship is important for several reasons.
 You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and that you will feel comfortable voicing any concerns or questions before and after the surgery.

 Dr. Ward will evaluate your chin and talk to you about your desired results.
 He will give you honest and realistic expectations and inform you of any potential risks involved.
 These risks can vary based on each individual person so it is important to be honest and upfront during your consultation.

 Follow up after the procedure is important and you will be seeing your surgeon frequently following the procedure.
 This is to help ensure that you are healing properly and that you are happy with your results.
 We are committed to making sure you heal properly and that you are happy with the result.
 If you are not happy, we want to know!